highpreef/RISC_Assembler/README.md

-# RISC_Assembler
+# ISA_Assembler
-Fully functional assembler for a RISC ISA with 2 general purpose registers.
+Fully functional assembler for an ISA with 2 general purpose registers.
 Created for the Digital Systems Laboratory Course.